MarcoSteinke/Cost-Of-Stability-Reductions/README.md

 1️⃣ Clone this repository using `git clone`.

+2️⃣ Navigate into the cloned repository and run `pip install -r requirements.txt` to install all dependencies

-2️⃣ Start `jupyter` or any code editor/IDE which is capable of rendering `.ipynb` files.
+3️⃣ Start `jupyter` or any code editor/IDE which is capable of rendering `.ipynb` files.

-3️⃣ Always run `ALL` code blocks inside of the jupyter notebook, since later code blocks override previous ones for educational purposes.
+4️⃣ Always run `ALL` code blocks inside of the jupyter notebook, since later code blocks override previous ones for educational purposes.

 ## License: